The changing employee mindsets

-It was shocking, outrageous and to some incomprehensible but Larry Page and Sergey Brin scrapped the office mold and began creating a pleasure palace that surrounded their employees’ desks, complete with gyms swimming pools and 18 cafes.
+It was shocking, outrageous, and to some, incomprehensible.
+Larry Page and Sergey Brin broke the office mould and began creating a pleasure palace that surrounded their employees’ desks, complete with gyms, swimming pools and 18 cafes.

 In fact, the Googleplex, as it was named, didn’t really seem like a workplace at all, more like a Centre Parcs.
-And yet, to everyone’s surprise, productivity didn't drop, in fact, it increased.
-So as Google grew, so too did the idea that a stimulating workplace begets a stimulated workforce (who knew?).
+And yet, to everyone’s surprise, productivity didn't drop.
+In fact, it increased.
+So as Google grew, so too did the idea that a stimulating workplace creates a stimulated workforce (who knew?).

 Why do perks work?